ijzer/cwbot-ndy/doc/readme.txt

     Users can also use the "!fax" command to check what's in the fax machine.
-    If the bot is not in announce mode, it will download the clan log at this time (as previously stated, this file can be 750 KB or more) and display the most recent fax.
+    If the bot is not in announce mode, it will download the clan log at this time (as previously stated, the bot SHOULD NOT download the entire file, as it can be 750 KB or more.
+Be sure that your OS supports this by check) and display the most recent fax.

 	You should only use one of these modules, and it's recommended you